 - Stir in the lentils

-Add tomatoes and puree and 1 cup of stock.
+- Add tomatoes, tomato puree, bay leaf and 1 cup of stock.

 - Transfer the lentil mixture to a oven proof dish and top with the sweet potato.